Pri126/my-first-git-hub-website/README.md

-# my-first-git-hub-website
+# my-first-git-hub-website.
-this is my first git hub website
+this is my first git hub website.<br>
+this is third line.